AliceO2Group/MonitoringCustomComponents/kafka-components/README.md

 The topics used from the aggregators MUST have a single partition.

 #### Command
-The consumer is execute using the following command:
+The aggregation components can started using the following commands:

 ```
 java -cp target/kafka-streams-o2-0.1-jar-with-dependencies.jar \